The 25th Reunion

 The majority of your classmates will be on campus by Friday evening, with the largest number of attendees here on Saturday.
 You are encouraged to bring family or guests.
 The College's program for children under 12 years is so popular that pre-registration is a must.

 On-campus accommodations are available to reunion guests on a first-come, first-served basis.
 The residence hall rooms are basic and often share a bathroom, but you can't beat the cost and convenience!
-Registration information for on-campus housing is included with your class registration - either online or by mail.
+Registration information for on-campus housing is included with your class registration (registration will begin in January) - either online or by mail.
 If you wish to find local lodging, be sure to make your reservations early, as local hotels, motels and B&Bs tend to fill up quickly.

 This book is sometimes called a yearbook, but it's more than that.
 Published in the spring of your Reunion year with the hope of including essays from everyone in the class, the Class Book offers an opportunity for everyone to participate in Reunion, regardless of their ability to return to campus for the actual weekend.
 It's a chance to reflect on your Amherst experience, your life since Amherst, your values and dreams.